fpirri/gothings-raspi-install/ERRORS.md

   Q-107
-  Cannot set firstboot service"
+  Cannot set firstboot service
-  ERROR Q-106 with Result:
+  ERROR Q-107 with Result:
   Section: quickstart
-Errors found while performing the finel control on the board.
+Errors found while performing the final control on the board.
 You shoud find above some error.
 Please verify.

+  Q-155
+  Cannot set firstboot service"
+  ERROR Q-155 with Result:
+  Section: quickstart
+The script could not find the board.
+You may find above some error.
+Please verify.
+If there are no errors it means the board is not registered on the LAN / WiFi network.
+The probable cause could be a wrong OS configuration.
+Please google:
+  Find Raspberry PI address on local network and try to find the IP address manually.
+After a successful search you may retry this script.
+Remember: after power up the board' led shows activity for a while.
+You should wait until led is stable for several seconds.
+For my raspi zeroW it is up to a few minutes.